 For example, if you have properly configured S3 security, then the probability of leaking data is lowered.
 Check your S3 permissions, or someone else will.

-Likewise, you can reduce third-party risk and fourth-party risk with third-party risk management and vendor risk management strategies.
+Likewise, you can reduce third-party risk and fourth-party risk with a Third-Party Risk Management framework and Vendor Risk Management strategies.

 What is a Zero-Day Exploit?